cmpsr/composer/.changeset/swift-apes-remember.md

 ---
-"@cmpsr/components": minor
+"@cmpsr/components": major
 ---

-adds autocomplete prop to set when to show clear button
+update property that controls visibility of the clear button